MSU-PRL/PRL-website/README.md

 ## HTML Folder

 The HTML folder contains content used on the PRL website. **Identical copies of these files are also found on the PRL server.
 Ensure that all versions at all locations are up to date.**
 File listing:
 * **homepage-brands-2018.html:** This content is used on the <a href="https://prl.natsci.msu.edu/">PRL homepage</a> in the section following the hero image.
   * Any changes should be made in this file and not in Mura.
   * To update the content in Mura, paste the code from this file in the 'Homepage Three Brands Section' component, which can be located in the Mura back end.
 * **PRL-card-markup.html:** This is the markup for all the PRL card styles.
-It is also found on the PRL <a href="https://prl.natsci.msu.edu/about/internal-resources/brand-style-guide/">Brand Style Guide page</a>.
+It is also found on the PRL <a href="https://prl.natsci.msu.edu/about/internal-resources/brand-style-guide/">Brand Style Guide page</a> under the *Cards* section.
 <hr>
 <h2>History Timeline Folder</h2>
 <p> The PRL History Timeline is located in the <a href="https://prl.natsci.msu.edu/about/">About</a> page.
 The timeline is a CSS and jQUery plugin called <a href="http://preview.codecanyon.net/item/zoomtimeline-css-timeline-pack/full_screen_preview/16918891?_ga=2.76863253.1076320330.1529523907-713049933.1525180595">ZoomTimeline</a> (<a href="http://digitalzoomstudio.net/">developer's site</a>) and allows for different presentation modes. </p>